Some years ago I arrived in Beijing with a brand new passport, thrilled that its number was easy enough to memorize.

 A waist money belt breathes because of the cotton, and dries quickly because of the nylon.
 It has a wide and adjustable elastic waistband, which I consider most important for comfort.

-You might be willing to put up with a bit of discomfort to keep your things safe, but if there’s a constant rub on some part of the belt, you won’t be wearing it.
+You might be willing to put up with a bit of discomfort to keep your things safe, but if there’s a constant rub on some part of the belt, you’ll end up not wearing it.
 Remember, hot, humid climates might mean chafing.

 Consider a lightweight money belt if you worry about carrying something noticeable around your waist.